This post may contain affiliate links. Please read our disclosure policy.

 - In a medium mixing bowl mix together flour, baking powder and salt.

 - In a stand mixer or large mixing bowl with an electric mixer, beat butter until light in color and airy.
 Add in sugar mix until smooth.
-Next add in egg, orange zest and mix until fluffy and combined.
+Next add in egg, orange zest, orange liqueur or orange juice, and mix until fluffy and combined.

 - Add in dry ingredients slowly and mix until just combined.
 Do not over mix.